codio-content/HTML_and_CSS_II-Chrome_Developer_Tools/.guides/content/Styles-of-an-element--e89d.md

 ## (4) Rendered Fonts

 This is a list of the Fonts used to render this elements along with the number of glyphs used.
-This allows us to know what fonts were actually used when we defined multiple ones in the css.
+This allows us to know what fonts were actually used when we defined multiple ones in the CSS.
 Here we defined : `Arial, sans-serif;` and we see the `Arial` was found and used.

 ![](.guides/img/elements-panel/-4--rendered-fonts.png)